Key Takeaways

 And, in actual practice, the participants are often only a group of product or UX designers!

-The four questions always used in Cognitive Walkthroughs
+The four questions always used in cognitive walkthroughs

 The fundamental characteristic of a cognitive walkthrough is the questions which are to be discussed.
 Their original wording is still useful and relevant; however, there is a simplified and more universal version from Chris Kimmer which we prefer.